suzubu/peeling-letters-animation/README.md

-# 🌀 Peeling Letters Animation
+# 🌀 Peeling Letters Effect

 > A Three.js experiment using GLSL shaders to create a distortion effect on a PNG image based on mouse proximity.